HIDGlobalDocs/style-guide/docs/a-to-z/d/drill-down-drill-up-drill-through.md

 # drill down, drill up, drill through

-It's OK to use *drill down, drill up,* and *drill through* in content about data and the reports generated from them.
+It's OK to use *drill down, drill up*, and *drill through* in content about data and the reports generated from them.

 Two words as a verb.
 Hyphenate *drill-down* and *drill-up* as adjectives.
 Note that *drillthrough* as a noun or an adjective is one word, no hyphen.